What is the Multistate Essay Exam (MEE)?

 Which states administer the Multistate Essay Exam?

-The above map shows which states administer the Multistate Essay Exam.
-(You can also click on the picture to make it larger.)
+The above map is from the NCBE’s website and shows which states administer the MEE.
+Please refer to the NCBE’s website for the most up-to-date list of states.
 Read more about which states administer the MEE here.

 What is the format of the Multistate Essay Exam?